🔍 Search Results

 - Official language: Mandarin (Putonghua)

-- Local dialect: Wu Chinese (Yiwu dialect, closely related to Wenzhounese)
+- Local dialect: Wu Chinese (Yiwu dialect)

-- Large Arabic-speaking expat community — halal restaurants and mosques throughout the city
+- Large Arabic-speaking expat community — halal restaurants and mosques throughout

 - Significant South Asian, African, and Middle Eastern trader populations